Economic Shocks, Opportunity Costs, and the Supply of Politicians: Institutional and Theoretical Background

-To determine the effect of a layoff on the likelihood of entering politics, we can compare the net benefits before and after the layoff:
+To assess the effect of a layoff on the likelihood of entering politics, we can compare the net benefits before and after the layoff:

-Since $w^M \geq 0$, $b^P \geq 0$, and $0 \leq h^P \leq 1$, this difference is weakly positive, suggesting that layoffs induce more individuals to enter politics.
-The change in net benefits resulting from the layoff has two components: First, it is proportional to the foregone earnings from not spending time $h^P$ in the private sector.
-To test for the relevance of this mechanism, we will analyze effect heterogeneity along individuals' predicted income loss from the layoff.
-Second, the effects are predicted to increase in the foregone benefits from not spending time $1 - h^P$ in politics.
-To shed light on one of the monetary returns from engaging with politics, we will investigate whether the effects are larger in localities where councilors earn higher salaries.\footnote{Besides monetary returns, political involvement may also provide policy payoffs.
-In the original citizen-candidate models \citep{osborne1996, besley1997}, political candidates represent particular policies and care about winning \textit{per se}.
-As \cite{hall2019} and \cite{thomsen2017} argue, the policy returns may be higher for ideologically extreme candidates.
-Thus, we will examine potential heterogeneity in the effects on memberships and candidacies in parties of different ideological positions.}
+With $w^M \geq \tilde{w}^M \geq 0$, $b^P \geq 0$, $0 \leq h^P \leq 1$, and $0 \leq \lambda \leq 1$, this difference is weakly positive, implying that layoffs may induce more individuals to enter politics.
+The change in net benefits resulting from the layoff has two components.
+First, it is proportional to the expected income loss, $w^M - \lambda \tilde{w}^M$, weighted by the share of time not allocated to private-sector work, $h^P$.
+This term captures the decline in monetary opportunity costs arising from the layoff: as earnings potential in the private sector falls, individuals have to give up less income when engaging in political activities, particularly those that are time-intensive.
+To empirically test the relevance of this mechanism, we will analyze heterogeneity in treatment effects by individuals' expected income losses due to the layoff, which are predicted based on a rich set of individual and local labor market characteristics.

+Second, the effects increase with the expected benefits of political engagement during unemployment, $(1-\lambda) b^P$, weighted by the time not already allocated to politics, $1-h^P$.
+Intuitively, this term reflects the notion that, when remaining unemployed, individuals can reallocate time that would otherwise be spent in market work towards political activities, thereby gaining additional political benefits.
+To shed light on one of the monetary returns from engaging with politics, we will investigate whether the treatment effects are larger in localities where councilors earn higher salaries.\footnote{In addition to monetary returns, political involvement may also provide policy payoffs.
+In citizen-candidate models \citep{osborne1996, besley1997}, political candidates represent particular policies and care about winning \textit{per se}.
+As argued by \cite{hall2019} and \cite{thomsen2017}, the policy returns may be especially relevant for ideologically extreme candidates.
+Thus, we will examine potential heterogeneity in the effects on memberships and candidacies in parties of different ideological positions.} Moreover, we will test the role of time resources by exploiting discontinuities in eligibility for UI benefits that increase laid-off workers' incentives to remain unemployed.

+Note that the relative importance of both channels -- reduced income opportunities and increased time availability -- is determined by the time intensity of political engagement, $h^P$.
+For forms of engagement that require substantial time investments, such as running for office, the income-loss channel is likely more important.
+By contrast, for lower-commitment forms of participation, such as party membership, the time-availability channel may play a larger role.